23 Expensive Items That Aren’t Worth the Price Tag

 Money disappears fast when every purchase feels like a reward.
-One swipe here, one splurge there, and suddenly, the paycheck that should have built wealth is gone on things that don’t actually matter.
-It’s easy to get caught in the trap, marketers design it that way.
+One expensive purchase here, one upgrade there, and suddenly, the paycheck that should have built wealth is gone on things that don’t actually matter.

 Ready to take back control?
 Let’s get into it.